-For advanced level, the student will be able to . . .
+For advanced level, the student will ...

-• State the rules for difficult areas of grammar.
+• State rules for some difficult areas of grammar.

 CREATIVE WRITING MINOR

 The Creative Writing minor provides instruction in the fundamentals of creative writing and its application.
 Through a wide choice of electives it offers the opportunity to focus on particular applications of imaginative writing: fiction, drama, poetry, film and video.